http://www.fpnotebook.com/

 - Erythema and edema resolved

-- Affect limb with same temperature as other limb
+- Affect limb with same Temperature as other limb

-- Stabilization by XRay (repeat q4-6 weeks)
+- Stabilization by XRay (repeat every 4-6 weeks)

 - Step 2: Immobilize 6 to 24 months until foot stable